FAQs

 What will my first flight be like?

-To begin your first lesson, your instructor will introduce you to the airplane you’ll learn in.
-You’ll be briefed on the instruments, controls, and equipment in the plane and on what to watch for when you’re flying.After this pre-flight briefing, the two of you will take off.
-Once aloft, under the expert supervision of your instructor, you’ll take control of the airplane.
+To begin your first lesson, your instructor will introduce you to the aircraft you will be learning in.
+You’ll be briefed on the instruments, controls, and equipment in the aircraft and on what to watch for when you’re flying.
+After this pre-flight briefing, the two of you will take off.
+Once aloft, under the expert supervision of your instructor, you’ll take the controls.
 It will probably be unlike anything you’ve experienced before.
 Soon you’ll feel the exhilaration – and like many before you, you'll find yourself looking anxiously forward to your next flight!

-What happens once I’ve earned my Pilot’s license?
+What happens once I’ve earned my pilot’s license?

 In short, you’ll never be quite the same person you were before.
 You will have access to a whole new world of personal freedom - thinking of travel in terms of flight hours, not miles.
 You’ll know what it means to make your own schedules, go your own way, far above the crowds, the congestion, the hassle, and the annoyances of ordinary transportation.
 You’ll likely find a new sense of personal fulfillment in your ever-growing flying skills.
 You’ll push the old boundaries of your life forward and have the opportunity to plan, seek, and find new experiences that will enrich your life in countless ways.
-You’ll gain greater self-reliance and confidence as well (after all, how many of your friends can claim to be pilots?).Through your own initiative and effort, you’ll soon be a master of our 20th century’s most distinctive and rewarding art – flying.
+You’ll gain greater self-reliance and confidence as well (after all, how many of your friends can claim to be pilots?).
+Through your own initiative and effort, you’ll soon be a master of our 20th century’s most distinctive and rewarding art – flying.

 Is flying safe?

 It’s often been said that the most dangerous part of a flight is the drive to the airport, and statistics tend to support that folksy wisdom.
-General aviation airplanes are built to rigid federal specifications, and they are constantly checked and rechecked to make sure they are mechanically and structurally safe.
-People who fly tend to be especially safety conscious, and as the pilot-in-command of an airplane, you’re also in command of most variables that affect flying safely.
-Safety is the most important word in the general aviation vocabulary.During training, your flight instructor will emphasize the skills and practices needed to operate the airplane safely.
-Flying as pilot-in-command of an airplane puts you in charge.
-A well-built and well-maintained airplane in the hands of a competent, prudent, and well-trained pilot makes flying safer than many other forms of transportation.The aircraft that you will be flying here at Frederick Flight Center are maintained to the highest industry standards.
+General aviation aircraft are built to rigid federal specifications, and they are constantly checked and rechecked to make sure they are mechanically and structurally safe.
+People who fly tend to be especially safety conscious, and as the pilot-in-command of an aircraft, you’re also in command of most variables that affect flying safely.
+During training, your flight instructor will emphasize the skills and practices needed to operate the aircraft safely.
+Flying as pilot-in-command of an aircraft puts you in charge.
+A well-built and well-maintained aircraft in the hands of a competent, prudent, and well-trained pilot makes flying safer than many other forms of transportation.
+The aircraft that you will be flying here at Frederick Flight Center are maintained to the highest industry standards.
 All of our technicians are highly trained and FAA-certified.
 Frederick Flight Center has its own maintenance facility and staff dedicated to the maintenance of our aircraft.

 What if the engine quits?

-Do I need to buy an airplane?
+Do I need to buy my own aircraft?

 How much will it cost?